This keto cornbread is made with almond flour and a small amount of cornmeal. It's fluffy and delicious, with just a hint of sweetness.

 - It's the perfect addition to your Thanksgiving table - serve it with soft salted butter.

-- It goes well with BBQ dishes, such as these oven-baked ribs.
+- It goes well with BBQ dishes, such as oven-baked ribs or pulled chicken.

-- And it's an excellent side for rich soups - try it with this vegetable beef soup.
+- It's an excellent side for rich soups like vegetable beef soup or cabbage soup.

 Recipe Card